-- Provides with vmfs support for ESX VMware server.
+- Provides vmfs support for ESX VMware server.

 - Shows both the elapsed time and the transfer rate.

-If you are in confusion on how to install it on Ubuntu, then please follow the below commands for installing and using this app:
+If you are in confusion about how to install it on Ubuntu, then please follow the below commands for installing and using this app:

 - Install This app in Ubuntu Linux.